 James continued to show his selfishness and greed by tweeting about how he and his team had “a difficult week” while playing preseason games in China.
 James also tried to belittle Morey by suggesting that other people need to think about “what a tweet or statement can do to others.”
 James’s most egregious comment came when he said, “We all talk about this freedom of speech, yes, we all do have freedom of speech, but at times there are ramifications for the negative that can happen when you’re not thinking about others and you’re only thinking about yourself.”

 Excuse me, LeBron James, but you are the one who is thinking about yourself.
 LeBron James is upset with Daryl Morey because Morey’s tweet may cause James to lose some endorsement contracts, never mind the fact that James is worth almost $500 million.
+On a different note when it comes to trading with a lot of money. especially if one plans to go for spread betting pointsbet promo code can be use to make it better.

 If LeBron James is concerned with injustice, then he should be more like Enes Kanter.
 Kanter, of the Boston Celtics, quickly rebuked James for his comments by tweeting about his daily reality as a result of his criticism of the Turkish government.
 Kanter has criticized President Erdogan of Turkey, an authoritarian regime.
 As a result, Kanter is banned from returning home to Turkey.
 His father is jailed as a dissident, and he receives death threats daily for having the courage to speak out against his home country.